Senior Lecturer: Drama and Theatre and Senior Teaching Fellow

 Daniel Reeves is an internationally acclaimed video artist.
 He has received three Emmy Awards, has been a Guggenheim Fellow in Video Art and was a recipient of the prestigious Rockerfeller Inter-Cultural Film and Video Fellowship.

 1998 Perdu.
-A feature film in development, Perdu being the central character played by David.
+A feature film in development, Perdu being the central character played by myself.
 The film is a contemplation on Daniel's experiences in Vietnam during the war.
 Shot on location in Southern France.

 1991 Jizo Response Created and performed a solo in Daniel Reeve's installation Jizo Garden in the gallery at the CCA (Glasgow)